ewels/clusterflow/docs/usage.md

 layout: toc
 ---

+# General Usage

-# Using Cluster Flow for the first time
+## Using Cluster Flow for the first time
 This part of the documentation is intended for end users.
-If you're looking for how to set up Cluster Flow, see the [installation instructions]({{site.url}}/installation/)
+If you're looking for how to set up Cluster Flow, see the [installation instructions](installation)
-## Environment Modules
+### Environment Modules
 Many compute clusters use [environment modules](http://modules.sourceforge.net/) to manage the user's `PATH`.
 This is entirely optional - if you're happy adding Cluster Flow to your `PATH` another way, just skip this section.

 If you're not sure what all of that meant, try running `module avail clusterflow` on the command line.
 You should see the available module.
 If not, skip this section.